billsix/hearnBakerCarithers4thEdition/README.md

 This can be done using a standalone git client, or later after you have an IDE installed for your Operating System (listed below).

+As changes happen over time, learn how to get updates. (i.e., "git pull")

 ### Install Dependencies

 #### Windows